krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

     ```

    This will allow you to use `C-c p f` for opening your project files
-   just by typing file name and not whole path.
+   just by typing file name and not the whole path.
 And when you use `C-x
    C-f` to open a file that is outside the project directory, you can
    type any part of the directory or file name or even non contiguous
-   parts separated by space to narrow down the suggetions e.g. if you
+   parts separated by space to narrow down the suggestions e.g. if you
    want to select `controllers` out of `controllers` and `contol` folder
    name, you can type `co s`.
 Use `C-j` (not TAB) to choose highlighted
    option.

-6. `projectile` can also be used to search for something in whole
+6. `projectile` can also be used to search for something in the whole
    project: `C-c p s s`.
 This command used `ag` system package, which
    should definitely have and a `ag.el` Emacs package.
 I don't
    generally use project wild search and replace but if that's your
    thing, [this](https://emacs.stackexchange.com/a/243/21028) answer
-   from Stackexchange explains great way of doing so.
+   from Stackexchange explains a great way of doing so.

 7. Built-in `speedbar` provides good enough interactive tree view of
    project.
 It can be started with `M-x speedbar`.
 It's easier to bind